emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter3/lesson3.md

 }
 ```

 Now this function can only ever be called in the smart contract.
-Or more specifically, it can only ever be called inside the `battle` function.
+Or more specifically, it will only be called inside the `battle` function.

 Your final contract should look like this: